Recreation and Sport Management (RESM)

 Designed to cover specialized topics not presented in recreation and sport management coursework.
 (Typically offered: Irregular) May be repeated for up to 9 hours of degree credit.

-RESM 4013.
-Contemporary Issues in Leisure and Sport.
+RESM 40103.
+Contemporary Issues in Recreation and Sport.
 3 Hours.

 This course considers the values and scope of outdoor recreation programs, leadership and skill development with practical experience in a wilderness environment.
 The course will include a canoe trip through the wilderness, and skill training in such areas as orienteering and rock climbing; and leadership development in interpersonal and processing skills.
 (Typically offered: Summer)